kiba/Writings/atg/chp3_very_much_alive.md

 ***
 **September 17, 1998**

 Cromwell was finally in the meeting room with SG-1 and General Hammond.
-He endured a twenty four hours isolation period, with stringent medical check by the the medical staff, and some hours before this meeting.
+He endured a twenty four hours isolation period, with stringent medical check by the the medical staff, and a few hours of boredom before this meeting.

 There was a macbook in the middle of the desk.
 Everyone was staring at it.